The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English

-Peter Kurre is a Pediatric Hematologist Oncology provider in Philadelphia, Pennsylvania.
+Peter Kurre is a Hematologist and an Oncologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Kurre is rated as an Elite provider by MediFind in the treatment of Congenital Aplastic Anemia.
-His top areas of expertise are Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, Anemia, and Bone Marrow Transplant.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, Anemia, and Bone Marrow Transplant.

 Elite in Congenital Aplastic Anemia